deepansharya1111/ZigZagGameApk/README.md

-# Maze Runner
+# zigzag Android game app
-A small project game made using Android Studio.
+A small project game made using Android Studio and Unity 3d.
 Currently in Alpha version

 Install Alpha.apk to run.